Lula returns to office in a troubled, divided Brazil

 Brazil's Bolsonaro lands in Florida, avoiding Lula handover

-(Reporting by Maria Carolina Marcello, Ricardo Brito, Lissandra Paraguassu and Anthony Boadle; Editing by Daniel Wallis)
+(Reporting by Maria Carolina Marcello, Ricardo Brito, Lissandra Paraguassu and Anthony Boadle; Editing by Daniel Wallis, Kirsten Donovan)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))